 - list disk

-- select disk # (# is the number of the hard drive with which you're getting disk error)
+- select disk # (# is the number of the hard drive with which you're getting the disk error)

 - attributes disk clear readonly